rishabhjainps/Lab-Work/Computer Graphics Lab/README.md

 Works on Windows

-U can try same Ubuntu
+U can try same in Ubuntu